 - COVID-19 vaccination certificate (copy)

 USSH-VNU HCM will establish a selection committee to review all applications.
-Final selection will be announced before May 24, 2022.

 Dr. Truong Thi Thu Hang

 Call For ApplicationsUpdate: HKU-HYI Joint Training Program New Dates and Application Deadline